luyadev/luya/docs/guide/app-themes.md

 }
 ```

-Both defintions are valid, either defined the folder where the theme.json is contained or directly point to the theme.json.
+Both definitions are valid, either with the folder where the theme.json is contained or directly point to the theme.json file.